Portugal, Continental Europe's Western extreme

 Next will be Óbidos.
 Located on the western central coast of Portugal, Óbidos is an ancient fortified city, a perfect medieval silhouette with a fortified castle where the Literary Man hotel is home to about 50,000 books. Óbidos is one of the most spectacular towns from the North of Portugal and became the nineteenth UNESCO City of Literature in December 2015.
-Enjoy a free morning in this charming town before we meet to reach our next historical stop for another sublime food and wine experience in a family run business whose 4th generation will join us.
+Enjoy some free time in this charming town before we meet to reach our next historical stop for another sublime food and wine experience in a family run business whose 4th generation will join us.

 After lunch we’ll reach Évora, that shows a stunning combination of Roman, Gothic and Baroque architecture for which it has been designated a Unesco World Heritage Site.
 You’ll find a Roman temple from the first century, a medieval convent and superb sixteenth-century facades lining up side by side in its narrow, cobbled streets.Breakfast, lunch, dinner

 Let’s explore Évora in a magic walking tour.
 “Queen of the High Alentejo” and one of Portugal’s best preserved medieval cities, Évora is ideal for immersing yourself in the past.
 Sheltered by its 14th century walls, its narrow streets lead to amazing architectural works: medieval cathedrals and cloisters, Roman ruins like those of its temple, a picturesque square and a surprising church covered with human bones and a Neolithic site. Évora is also a lively university city.